by Harley Brown

 “Law & Order” dives headfirst into tackling these tough questions.
 “This is what happens when a pretty white girl goes missing,” says Detective Kevin Bernard (Anthony Anderson) in the episode “Filtered Life,” referring to the coverage of fictional social media influencer Amanda Larson’s disappearance.
 He encapsulates what journalist Gwen Ifill called “missing white woman syndrome” that was foregrounded following Gabby Petito’s disappearance: A missing person of color is not given nearly so much airtime, if any at all, on national news outlets.

 The real world abounds with harrowing accounts like these, and “Law & Order” has adapted a myriad of them for viewers with a taste for true crime TV.
-The Louthian Law Firm compiled a list of 10 episodes across the franchise that drew inspiration from real-life events and the cases that inspired these episodes.
+The Louthian Law Firm, a personal injury law firm, compiled a list of 10 episodes across the franchise that drew inspiration from real-life events and the cases that inspired these episodes.

 Bettmann // Getty Images